 Njema Frazier is a nuclear physicist at the Department of Energy’s National Nuclear Security Administration in Washington, D.C.
 Frazier has a bachelor’s degree in physics from Carnegie Mellon University and a PhD in nuclear physics from Michigan State University.

 Sylvester James Gates Jr. , known as S. James Gates Jr. or Jim Gates, is an American theoretical physicist who works on supersymmetry, supergravity, and superstring theory.
-He retired from the physics department and Center for Fundamental Physics at the University of Maryland College of Computer, Mathematical, and Natural Sciences in 2017, and he is now the Brown Theoretical Physics Center Director, the Ford Foundation Professor of Physics, Affiliate Professor of Mathematics, and Watson Institute for International Studies & Public Affairs Faculty Fellow at Brown University.
-He was a University...
+He currently holds the Clark Leadership Chair in Science with the physics department at the University of Maryland College of Computer, Mathematical, and Natural Sciences.
+He is also affiliated with the University Maryland’s School of Public Policy.
+He served on former President Barack Obama’s Council of Advisors on Science and Technology.

 Meredith Charles “Flash” Gourdine was an American athlete, engineer and physicist.
 Education Gourdine graduated from Brooklyn Technical High School.
 He earned a BS in Engineering Physics from Cornell University in 1953, where he was selected for membership in the Quill and Dagger society.
 In 1960 he earned a Ph.D. in Engineering Physics from the California Institute of Technology while working as a Senior Research Scientist at the Jet Propulsion Laboratory from 1958-60.

-Shirley Ann Jackson, is an American physicist, and the eighteenth president of Rensselaer Polytechnic Institute.
-She is the first African-American woman to have earned a doctorate at the Massachusetts Institute of Technology .
+Shirley Ann Jackson, is an American physicist, and was the 18th president of Rensselaer Polytechnic Institute.
+She is the first African-American woman to have earned a doctorate at the Massachusetts Institute of Technology in Theoretical Elementary Particle Physics, and the first African-American woman to have earned a doctorate at MIT in any field.
 She is also the second African-American woman in the United States to earn a doctorate in physics.

 Mae Carol Jemison is an American engineer, physician, and former NASA astronaut.
-She became the first black woman to travel into space when she served as a mission specialist aboard the Space Shuttle Endeavour.
-Jemison joined NASA’s astronaut corps in 1987 and was selected to serve for the STS-47 mission, during which she orbited the Earth for nearly eight days on September 12–20, 1992.
+She became the first African-American woman to travel into space when she served as a mission specialist aboard the Space Shuttle Endeavour in 1992.
+Jemison joined NASA’s astronaut corps in 1987 and was selected to serve for the STS-47 mission, during which the Endeavour orbited the Earth for nearly eight days on September 12–20, 1992.

 Katherine Johnson was an American mathematician whose calculations of orbital mechanics as a NASA employee were critical to the success of the first and subsequent U.S. crewed spaceflights.
 During her 33-year career at NASA and its predecessor, she earned a reputation for mastering complex manual calculations and helped pioneer the use of computers to perform the tasks.
 The space agency noted her “historical role as one of the first African-American women to work as a NASA scientist”.

 Willetta Greene-Johnson was one of the first African-American women to complete a Ph.D. degree in theoretical physics.
-Currently, Greene-Johnson is a Senior Lecturer in the department of physics and chemistry at Loyola University Chicago.
+Currently, Greene-Johnson is a Senior Lecturer in the physics and chemistry departments at Loyola University Chicago.
 Greene-Johnson is also a Grammy award winning musician for her song “Saved” .

 Ronald Lawrence Mallett is an American theoretical physicist, academic and author.
 He has been a faculty member of the University of Connecticut since 1975 and is best known for his scientific position on the possibility of time travel.